GoogleCloudPlatform/magic-modules/README.md

 ### Testing your changes

-Once you've generated your changes for the tool, you can test them by running the tool-specific tests as if you were submitting a PR against that tool.
+Once you've made changes to resource definition, you can run Magic Modules to generate changes to your tool; see "Generating downstream tools" above if you need a refresher.
+Once it's generated, you should run the tool-specific tests as if you were submitting a PR against that tool.

-You can run tests in the `{{output_folder}}` from above.
-See the following for more details;
+You can run tests in the `{{output_folder}}` you generated the tool in.
+See the following tool-specific documentation for more details on testing that tool;

 Tool             | Testing Guide
 -----------------|--------------